-“We celebrated Holy Thursday with the last joint and now we are spreading the Gospel according to John to love one another,” Jack smiled and we both kissed Andy on opposite cheeks.
+“We celebrated Holy Thursday with the last joint.
+Now we are spreading the Gospel according to John to love one another,” Jack smiled and we both kissed Andy on opposite cheeks.
 Photo flashes went off all over the bar.
-We went to Jon and he seemed uneasy about being kissed but relented.
+We went to Jon.
+He seemed uneasy about being kissed but relented.

 “It’s Maundy Thursday,” we announced and blew kisses to the room.